4dn-dcic/tibanna/docs/startaws.rst

 Uploading files to bucket
 -------------------------

-If you are an admin or have a permission to create a bucket, use the following command.
-We recommend creating both the data (input/output) bucket and the tibanna logg bucket.
+If you are an admin or have a permission to create a bucket, you can either use the Console or use the following command using `awscli`.
+For example, a data (input/output) bucket and a tibanna log bucket may be created.
 You could also separate input and output buckets, or have multiple input buckets, etc. Bucket names are globally unique.

 ::

     aws s3api create-bucket --bucket <bucketname>

-example
+**Example**

 ::